• 3 days ago

 • Longer production timelines.
 3D artists need time both to build large detailed scenes and render them.

-It’s worth mentioning that this method requires exceptionally high expertise in 3D modeling and rendering as well as access to state-of-the-art equipment.
+It’s worth mentioning that this method requires exceptionally high expertise in 3D modeling and aerial 3D rendering as well as access to state-of-the-art equipment.
 If you choose an inexperienced artist or a studio without a rendering farm, it might have a negative impact both on the timelines and the quality of the outcome.
 So make sure to pick a professional CGI contractor with the right toolset and skills.

-All in all, both drone photography and full 3D scenes can work great for your aerial view rendering.
+Ultimately, both drone photography and full 3D scenes can work great for your aerial view rendering.
 The choice will depend on your budget, time constraints, and specific goals.
 If you are not restricted in resources, prefer a creative approach, and want to have total control over the results, building the entire scene in 3D might be the best option for you.
 And if you need to emphasize realism and get your rendering quicker, drone footage will be indispensable.

-Looking for 3D visualization services to enhance your architectural presentations?
-Contact ArchiCGI to get professional 3D artists working on your renders.
+Looking for professional 3D rendering services to enhance your architectural presentations?
+Contact us to get professional 3D artists working on your renders.
 Whether you opt for conceptual artistic rendering or prioritize high realism, our team will uplift your presentations and marketing materials!
+For a complete overview of CGI techniques used in architecture and real estate, explore our architectural rendering guide.

 Stacey Mur